a-r-u-n-r/quiz/README.md

 - **Rate Limiting** for API endpoints.
 - **Role-based Access Control (RBAC)** for admin/user roles.

-## 👥 Contributing
-1. Fork the repository.
-2. Create a new branch: `git checkout -b feature-name`
-3. Commit your changes: `git commit -m 'Add new feature'`
-4. Push to your branch: `git push origin feature-name`
-5. Create a Pull Request.

 ## 📄 License
 This project is licensed under the **MIT License**.